redesunlu/netkit-doc/user-guide.en.md

 ## The test ran OK, but I didn't understand what I did

 You set up a Netkit lab.
-For now, in the "original" terminal (where you copypasted `lstart`), now copy, paste and run the `lhalt` command.
-The 2 terminals should close (both ***client*** and ***server***).
+Now, at the "original" terminal (where you copypasted `lstart`), copy, paste and run the `lhalt` command.
+The two terminals should close (both ***client*** and ***server***).

 We will take a look at the laboratories later.
 For the time being, continue reading this guide.

 ## The test did not work in my machine

-Many things may have failed.
+Several things may have failed.
 Most likely, you could not see the terminal windows starting up and the `lstart` command ended with a strange error.
-It could also be that you did saw the terminal windows but they closed very fast.
+It could also be that you did saw the terminal windows but they shut down quickly.

 There are 2 possible pathways: